jlleongarcia/jlleongarcia/content/blog/py-z-stock-vs-flat.md

 Retirements facts, the inflation shiny app [repo](https://github.com/JAlcocerT/R_is_Great/tree/main/ShinyApps)
 {{< /callout >}}

-Taking inflation into consideration is very important.
+Taking **inflation** into consideration is **very important**.

 I was talking with a friend recently, who bought a flat in 2020 and she told me 'now it's wort more than 50% what she paid for'.

-Remember to have a broader look to these kind of conversations.
+> Remember to have a broader look to these kind of conversations.

 Providing that return is true, that's the **nominal one**.

 And as you understand what it is [CAGR](#cagr), you know that x1.5 in 5 years is a ~8% compund yearly return.

-Is it much? is it low?
+Is it much?
+Is it low?

 > Here is where most people disconnect, **please continue reasoning**